TDG-Platform/docs/ENVI_Task_Runner_Inputs.md

 #### Raster Band Grouping Selection

-When ENVI opens standardized raster data products distributed by various geospatial data providers ENVI has built-in intelligence to open with special metadata assignment and groups certain imagery bands together as individual raster datasets.
+When ENVI opens standardized raster data products distributed by various geospatial data providers, ENVI has built-in intelligence to open rasters with special metadata assignment and groups certain imagery bands together as individual raster datasets.
 For example, a typical IKONOS dataset is opened as two raster band groupings, *multispectral* and *panchromatic*.
 See the table below for datasets currently supported by the GBDX ENVI task runner and the specific band grouping names that can be specified.
+Even though the band grouping names for DigitalGlobe products (WorldView-\*, QuickBird, GeoEye-1) are provided in the table below, they are not required as the format has seperate images for each grouping.
 The following are examples of using `*_band_grouping` continued from above: